hashicorp/katakoda/consul-l7-observability-kubernetes/step4.md

 Forwarding from [::1]:8080 -> 80
 ```

-Now, open the HashiCups UI tab.
+Now, open the HashiCups UI tab next to the Terminal tab in the Katacoda environment.
+This will launch a new browser tab.
 If the UI doesn't load immediately,
 wait a minute and try again.
 The app take some time to initialize even
 after the pods are marked as running.